awscloudgirl/passport-photo-automation/README.md

 ## Introducing the Cloudtopia Passport Office Automation Project: Enhancing Passport Photo Validation with Robust Architecture

-**Project Overview:**
-Certainly!
-Here’s the revised version with "I" instead of "we":

----

 ### Project Overview

 Traditionally, citizens applying for passports faced a manual evaluation process for submitted photographs, with strict adherence to guidelines.
 My project not only automates this process but also fulfills crucial architectural requirements to ensure efficiency, scalability, and reliability.